Welasco/syncsecretakv/README.md

     --set crds.enabled=true \
     --set enableCertificateOwnerRef=true
 ```

-[!NOTE]
-The command bove is enabling enableCertificateOwnerRef to allow Cert-manager to delete secrets once Ingress rule is removed.
+**_NOTE:_** The command bove is enabling enableCertificateOwnerRef to allow Cert-manager to delete secrets once Ingress rule is removed.

 Let's Encrypt supports Staging and Production environment, staging is used for testing environments and these certificates are not valid.

 Create a ClusterIssuer resource to setup Cert-manager to issue certificates from Let's Encrypt using staging environment:

-[!NOTE]
-Let's Encrypt use ACME protocol to issue the certificate and prove domain ownership.
+**_NOTE:_** Let's Encrypt use ACME protocol to issue the certificate and prove domain ownership.
 It supports DNS01 or HTTP01 protocols.
 The example bellow is for HTTP01.
 For DNS01 using Azure DNS please review official [AzureDNS Cert-manager](https://cert-manager.io/docs/configuration/acme/dns01/azuredns/) documentation.

 ```yaml
 apiVersion: cert-manager.io/v1